What are Pockmarks?

 Pockmarks can be caused by acne, bacterial infections, and infectious diseases such as smallpox.

-Pockmarks caused by acne are categorized as atrophic, meaning indented, scarring.
+Pockmarks are on of the indented types of acne scars caused by acne are categorized as atrophic, meaning indented, scarring.

 Pockmarks on the face often cause the most concern because they are visible during social interactions and can cause low self-esteem.

 There are treatments available, both at-home and at a professional dermatologist office, so there are ways to improve all types of facial scarring including pockmarked scarring.

 Pockmarks vs Indented acne scars vs pitted acne scars

 Pockmarks, Indented acne scars, and pitted acne scars: How are they different?